HaoweiSong98/Searc_Engine/README.md

 spacetime-crawler4py-master file is resource from professor KRONE MARTINS, A.

-Step1: first make sure folder 'DEV' is in the same directory with new_M1.py
+Step1: first make sure empty folder 'DEV' is in the same directory with new_M1.py

 Step2: run new_M1.py, (warning: it will take over "30 mins" to create and merge index file!)